KDUN explained

 In April 1982, the Kenagy brothers applied to the FCC to transfer ownership of KDUN Radio, Inc., to their now-larger software company, Custom Business System, Inc. The transfer was approved by the FCC on April 23, 1982.[10]
 In November 1985, CBSI announced that it was selling KDUN Radio, Inc., to Lyle and Eleanor A. Irons so that it could focus on the traffic and billing business.
 The deal was approved by the FCC on February 11, 1986, and the transaction was consummated on April 23, 1986.[11]

-The KLLU years
+KLLU

-In July 1999, Shae Partners, LLC, reached an agreement to sell this station to the Broadcast Development Corporation for $200,000.[14]
+In July 1999, Shae Partners, LLC, reached an agreement to sell the station to the Broadcast Development Corporation for $200,000.[14]
 The deal was approved by the FCC on August 24, 1999, and the transaction was consummated on August 29, 1999.[15]
 Less than two weeks later, in early September 1999, Broadcast Development Corporation reached an agreement to sell this station to Pamplin Communications Corporation subsidiary Pamplin Broadcasting-Oregon, Inc., for $350,000.[16]
 The deal was approved by the FCC on October 29, 1999, and the transaction was consummated on November 1, 1999.[17]

 Back to KDUN